forgente/docs/docs/contributing/guidelines-frontend.md

 We use htmx for simple interactions.
 You can see an example for simple interactions where htmx should be used in this [PR](https://github.com/go-gitea/gitea/pull/28908).
 Do not use htmx if you require more advanced reactivity, use another framework (Vue/Vanilla JS).
 Although mixing different frameworks is discouraged, it should also work if the mixing is necessary and the code is well-designed and maintainable.

+### Typescript

+Gitea is in the process of migrating to type-safe Typescript.
+Here are some specific guidelines regarding Typescript in the codebase:

+#### Use type aliases instead of interfaces

+Prefer to use type aliases because they can represent any type and are generally more flexible to use than interfaces.

+#### Use separate type imports

+We use `verbatimModuleSyntax` so type and non-type imports from the same file must be split into two `import type` statements.
+This enables the typescript compiler to completely eliminate the type import statements during compilation.

+#### Use `@ts-expect-error` instead of `@ts-ignore`

+Both annotations should be avoided, but if you have to use them, use `@ts-expect-error` because it will not leave ineffective statements after the issue is fixed.

 ### `async` Functions